andreaoliveira9/Projeto-AS-1/report/README.md

 - **Order Processing Success & Failure Over Time:** Compares the count of successful and failed orders over time.
 - **Order Processing Time Distribution:** Monitors the average processing time of orders in milliseconds.

-#### 2.3.2.2.
+#### 2.4.2.2.
 Basket API Metrics

 - **Basket Delete Attempt Rate:** Measures the rate at which baskets are deleted.
 - **Basket Delete Failures vs Attempts:** Compares the number of failed and attempted basket deletions.

-#### 2.3.2.3.
+#### 2.4.2.3.
 Tracing & Logging

 - **Jaeger Tracing for Ordering API:** Displays trace data for **Ordering API** operations.
 - **Custom Metrics from Prometheus:** Utilizes Prometheus queries to extract key performance indicators.

-#### 2.3.2.4.
+#### 2.4.2.4.
 Filters and Customization

 - **Dynamic time range selection** (default: last 15 minutes).
 - **Auto-refresh interval: 10 seconds** to keep data updated in real-time.

 This **dashboard** enables **real-time monitoring** of the **Ordering API** and **Basket API**, offering insights into order creation performance, error rates, and system latency.
 By integrating **Prometheus for metrics** and **Jaeger for tracing**, it provides a **comprehensive view** of the system’s health and operational efficiency.

-### 2.3.3.
+### 2.4.3.
 OTEL Collector Dashboard

 ![OtelCollectorDashboard](./images/otel_collector_dashboard.jpg)

 This dashboard provides insights into the performance and health of the OTEL Collector and was taken from the OpenTelemetry demo guide.

-### 2.3.4.
+### 2.4.4.
 Spanmetrics Dashboard

 ![SpanmetricsDashboard](./images/spanmetrics_dashboard.jpg)

-#### 2.3.4.1.
+#### 2.4.4.1.
 Service Latency Quantiles

 - **Top 3x3 - Service Latency (quantile95):** Shows **95th, 99th, and 99.9th percentile** latency metrics for top services.
 - Uses **histogram quantile functions** to track latency variations.

-#### 2.3.4.2.
+#### 2.4.4.2.
 APM Table: Top 7 Spans & Errors

-- **Request Rate by Span Name** → Displays the request rate for the top 7 spans.
+- **Request Rate by Span Name:** Displays the request rate for the top 7 spans.
-- **Error Rate by Span Name** → Shows error occurrences for spans.
+- **Error Rate by Span Name:** Shows error occurrences for spans.
-- **Latency distribution** → Provides detailed insights into request processing time.
+- **Latency distribution:** Provides detailed insights into request processing time.

 This **dashboard** provides an **application performance monitoring (APM) perspective** at the span level, helping identify **high-latency spans, error-prone transactions, and bottlenecks**.
 With **real-time observability**, it enables **faster debugging and performance optimization**.

 # 3. Masking Sensitive Data

+To ensure the security and privacy of user data, sensitive information such as user IDs is masked in logs and traces.

 ## 3.1 OpenTelemetry Collector Configuration

-To ensure the security and privacy of user data, sensitive information such as credit card numbers and user IDs is masked in logs and traces.
-This is achieved by using the `attributes` processor in the OTEL Collector configuration to update specific attributes with masked values.
+By using the `attributes` processor in the OTEL Collector configuration to update specific attributes with masked values, sensitive data can be protected.

 ```yaml
 processors: